harrisoncramer/harrisoncramer.me/src/markdown-pages/building-a-powerful-neovim-configuration.md

 It also places helpful hints in the current buffer's gutter (the blank space on the far left of a buffer) that indicate whether a line has been changed or modified.
 Super helpful.

-## Terminals

-Sometimes you need to leave Neovim.
-I've got two approaches to this.
-Primarily, I'm using tmux to keep open several windows, with Neovim open in one of them.

-Often, though, the terminal command that I need is very small (like an `ls` or `grep` or something like that).
-In those cases, I use <a href="https://github.com/numToStr/FTerm.nvim">FTerm.nvim</a>.
-It's a simple terminal toggle that you can switch open/closed when you need it.
-No frills, gets the job done.

-A terminal theming tool that I'd recommend is <a href="https://github.com/romkatv/powerlevel10k">powerlevel10k</a>, a ZSH theme that lets you get git status information, AWS environment information, and other goodies in your shell.
-Finally, I'm using Tmux.
-I've tried a few different configuration tools but have opted to just roll my own.
-It's quite simple, and it's <a href="https://github.com/harrisoncramer/.dotfiles/blob/main/tmux/.tmux.conf">here</a>.

-## LSPs

-Setting up language servers can be quite challenging, if you're new to the Neovim space.

-The important thing to understand at the outset: Neovim *does not have debuggers, language servers, or formatters built in.* In order to use these tools, you have to install them separately and tell Neovim how to connect to them.
-This is a fundamentally different approach from other editors, like VSCode, where most of these things are installed and configured out of the box with the editor.

-Say you want to run a language server to give you autocomplete suggestions for a Golang codebase.
-Not only do you need to install the Golang language server (likely a separate binary, which will run as an independent process).
-You also need to set up Neovim so that it can communicate with that server, using the LSP, or Language Server Protocol.

-<p class="tip">The language server protocol was built to standardize the way that different language servers communicate diagnostic information, type definitions, and other language metatdata to clients (often editors).
-This standardization makes it easier to connect Neovim to a variety of different language servers that are all implementing the same protocol.

-Just a few years ago, the installation of these langauge servers was tedious, and you had to individually install them, keep them up-to-date, ensure they were in your path, and so forth.
-Fortunately, this is now much easier with <a href="https://github.com/williamboman/mason.nvim">Mason</a>, a plugin that lets you "easily install and manage LSP servers, DAP servers, linters, and formatters."

-## Debugging

 ## Theming

 Personally, I'm not into the whole "ricing" of Linux setups, although I do appreciate a clean configuration.
 For me, it's more about utility -- what colors, fonts, icons, and so forth will give me additional context or information, without being too distracting?